 There’s no such thing as a perfect parent.
 Great parents, however, are everywhere and I salute you all, especially when dirty nappies are hitting the fan.

 - To the stranger in the library whose little girl swiped the books from the shelves in a fit of rage that only a three-year-old will understand – It could have happened to any of us.
 No need to apologise.
-I was glad to help.
-I think it was just that last one that hit the librarian.
 You’re doing a great job.

 - To the father in the park whose little boy took a swing at my son on the climbing frame – It’s a phase.
 He will figure it out.
 Only last week my little girl was growling like a wolverine at a younger kid over the zip-wire.
 You’re doing a great job.